 Cinemark limits size of bags movie-goers can bring in

-Bad news for movie-goers who like to sneak in their own snacks, good news for those worried about safety:
+Bad news for moviegoers who like to sneak in their own snacks, good news for those worried about safety:

 Cinemark has announced a new policy limiting the size of bags that can be brought into its theaters.

 In a Feb.
-22 announcement , Cinemark says, “Any bags or packages measuring larger than 12” x 12” x 6” will not be permitted into the theatre.”
+22 announcement , Cinemark said any bags or packages measuring larger than 12 inches by 12 inches by 6 inches will not be permitted into its theaters.

 Exceptions will be made for medical equipment bags and diaper bags.